 Like all colleges and universities, Brown values its student body and how each student contributes to its community.
 You want to show that you have something to offer Brown.

 Because this question asks about how you’ll contribute to the community, you don’t have to limit yourself to purely academic interests.
 You can discuss your extracurricular passions, too.

 Your essay can focus on existing clubs or activities on Brown’s campus but you can also feel free to discuss how you would bring your own interests and passions to the school.
 If you love Scrabble, for instance, and want to start a Scrabble club, you could talk about that in this part of the essay.

 Regardless of what you choose, you need to make it clear that you will add value to Brown’s campus.
 The admissions committee wants to make sure that you’ll participate and get the most out of your years in Providence.

 A Real "Why Brown" Essay Example

-To help you get a better idea of what a great response to this prompt can look like, below is a “Why Brown” essay example that we found from a current student, YouTuber heyitsjoshco.
+To help you get a better idea of what a great response to this prompt can look like, below is a “Why Brown” essay example from a current student, YouTuber heyitsjoshco.
 We’ll also explain what makes it an excellent response.

 This "Why Brown" essay sample answers a previous version of the "Why Brown" essay prompt that did not ask about the student's addition to the Brown community.
 Nevertheless, it's a great sample of explaining how the student will take advantage of Brown's Open Curriculum.

 In his "Why Brown" essay, the student explained that he'd take advantage of the Open Curriculum to pursue "learning for the sake of learning," which indicates that he'll study topics that interest him on all levels—not just those that are related to his major.

 By listing the exact programs and departments that he's interested in, the essay shows that the student really wants to attend Brown, not another school.

 4 Tips for a Great Response to the "Why Brown" Essay